Gabester0/TSCourse-sort/NOTES.md

 --Can contain real implementation for some methods --The implemennted methods can refer to other methods that don't actually exist yet (we still have to provide names and types for the not-yet-implemented methods)
 --Can make child classes promise to implement some other method

+Intervaces VS Inheritance/Abstract Classes

+Interfaces:
+--Sets up a contract between different classes
+--Use when we have very different objects that we want to work to gether --Promotes loose Coupling
+Inheritance/Abstract Classes:
+--Sets up a contract between different classes
+--Use when we are trying to build up a definition of an Object --Strongly couples classes together

+In general we always want to reach for Interfaces first, UNLESS we have some different objects that are very closely related in which instance it might be better to think about inheritance and abstract classes.